 However, it is highly recommended to seek assistance from a qualified home insurance dispute lawyer.
 Going it alone can be challenging, and your insurance company can become difficult to deal with and add unwanted stress and hassles over settling your claim.

-For assistance in resolving insurance claim disputes or to get a second opinion about an existing claim you are filing, please feel free to contact Silver, Bass & Brams at 1-888-897-1786 for a free consultation today!
+For assistance in resolving homeowners insurance claim disputes or to get a second opinion about an existing claim you are filing, please feel free to contact Silver, Bass & Brams at 1-888-897-1786 for a free consultation today!